 As the holidays come to a close, for some children, the thought of going back to school can make them feel anxious and nervous.
 Here are some things you can do to make going back to school easier and less stressful for you and your child.

 - Chat about school in your ordinary everyday conversations as the holidays come to an end.
-Keep it light, keep it positive.
+Keep it light and keep it positive.

-- Ask how they’re feeling about it and whatever they tell you, accept, validate and normalise their feelings.
-'You’re right, it is a bit nerve-wracking on your first day back – same for me and work.
-I bet there are 30 other kids in your class feeling exactly the same.'
+- Ask how they’re feeling about it and whatever they tell you, accept, validate and normalise their feelings - e.g. "You’re right, it is a bit nerve-wracking on your first day back – same for me and work.
+I bet there are 30 other kids in your class feeling exactly the same."

-- Teach them some simple breathing techniques or a grounding exercise to use at school if they feel anxious during the day.
+- Teach them some simple breathing/grounding techniques and exercises to use at school if they feel anxious during the day.
 See below for an example.

 Teach your child to do this breathing technique if they start to feel anxious at school.
 Say to them:

 “Take a long, slow breath in through your nose, hold your breath for 1,2,3… breathe out slowly through your mouth.
 Do this three times.”